feliperyan/airport_model/README.md

 ### Usage

 Clicking the start button will start the simulation in "simple" mode and you won't get many events in Kafka, around 1 a second.
 Flood will however emit an event per passenger; with the example included it ends being something like 50/sec after a few minutes.
-This can be useful when you show consumers down the track.
+This can be useful when you show or build Kafka Consumers down the track.

 ### Code and Caveats

 This demo retains state in the dyno (not 12 factor) meaning it will **not** scale to more than one dyno.

-The map on the screen is a png/jpg/etc however it contains a **textual** representation that governs a lot in the simulation; the one used by default is sydney_airport.txt.
+The map on the screen is a png/jpg/etc however it contains a **textual** representation that governs the simulation; the one used by default is **sydney_airport.txt**.

+Behind the scenes the [A-Star algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) is used for pathfinding.
+There are Classes for the 2d Grid itself and the elements on it, see the Grid folder for the code.

 This is how you can build your own versions of the simulation, it's not a pretty process and involves a lot of manual work atm.
 Btw passengers move only in 4 directions.

-Definition:
+### Definition for characters textual map:
 1. "." = walkable floor
 2. "#" = impassable wall
 3. "*" = exit (each passenger will randomly set her destination to one of these randomly)